LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 (e.g. Airbnb, Uber, etc.),
 where buyer needs are generally higher priority than seller needs.

+## Life by a thousand ✨ sprinkles of delight ✨ { #sprinkles-of-delight }

+In the economy of user effort, the antithesis of overpriced interfaces that make users feel ripped off are those where **every bit of user effort required feels meaningful** and produces **tangible value** to them.
+The interface is on the user's side, gently helping them along with every step, instead of treating their time and energy as disposable.
+The user feels like they’re getting a **bargain**: they get to spend _less_ than they had budgeted for!
+And we all know how motivating a good bargain is.

+User effort bargains don't have to be radical innovations;
+don't underestimate the power of small touches.
+A zip code input that auto-fills city and state, a web component that automatically adapts to its context without additional configuration, a pasted link that automatically defaults to the website title (or the selected text, if any), a freeform date that is correctly parsed into structured data, a login UI that remembers whether you have an account and which service you've used to log in before, an authentication flow that takes you back to the page you were on before.
+Sometimes many small things can collectively make a big difference.
+In some ways, it's the polar opposite of _death by a thousand paper cuts_:
+**Life by a thousand sprinkles of delight!** 😀

 ## Conclusion

 In the end, “_simple things simple, complex things possible_” is table stakes.
 The key differentiator is the [shape of the curve](#curve) between those points.
-Products win when effort scales with complexity, [cliffs](#cliffs) are engineered out, and [every interaction declares a meaningful piece of user intent](#signal-to-noise).
+Products win when uer effort scales smoothly with use case complexity, [cliffs](#cliffs) are engineered out, and [every interaction declares a meaningful piece of user intent](#signal-to-noise).
 That doesn't just happen by itself.
-It involves hard tradeoffs, saying no a lot, and prioritizing user needs at the organizational level.
+It involves hard tradeoffs, saying no a lot, and [prioritizing user needs at the organizational level](#poc).
-Treating user effort like real money, forces you to design with restraint; if you prioritize [consumers over producers](#consumers-over-producers), you place the pain where it’s best absorbed.
+Treating user effort like real money, forces you to design with restraint.
+A rule of thumb is place the pain where it’s best absorbed by prioritizing [consumers over producers](#consumers-over-producers).
-Do those two things consistently, and the interface feels **delightful** in a way that sticks.
+Do this consistently, and the interface feels **delightful** in a way that sticks.
 Delight turns into trust.
 Trust into loyalty.
 Loyalty into product-market fit.